 In the eastern Democratic Republic of the Congo (DRC), ConDev provided funding to faculty at the Université Catholique du Graben in Butembo; these Howard G. Buffett Foundation-supported awards strengthen the collaboration between academic and government institutions through the design, implementation and evaluation of scalable solutions that address obstacles to peaceful development.

-ConDev partners with the Conflict and Development Foundation to offer grants to organizations working on "transformative solutions" in selected Latin American countries.
-Target countries have included El Salvador, Guatemala, Mexico, and Trinidad & Tobago.
+In partnership with the Conflict and Development Foundation, ConDev has offered grants to organizations in selected Latin American countries to conduct research and development programs in target countries.
+Programs have been completed in El Salvador, Guatemala, Mexico, and Trinidad & Tobago.

-ConDev administers a third competitive grants program at Texas A&M University’s Health Science Center School of Public Health, which will support the development of solutions to community health challenges in conflict-affected areas.
-This is known as the ConDev Public Health Grant.
+ConDev has administered a competitive grants program at Texas A&M University’s Health Science Center School of Public Health, which supported the development of solutions to community health challenges in conflict-affected areas.

 ConDev is currently pursuing funding to establish a Stabilization Lab (Stab Lab) at Texas A&M University.
 The StabLab will examine which governmental interventions yield the greatest return on investment, and produce dividends of peace, security, and prosperity.